 St Michael’s choir is also available to sing for other events.
 In past years the choir has sung at the Opening Service of the Devon County Show and the BBC Radio Devon Carol Service in Exeter Cathedral.
 Find out about our 2014 Anglo-Belgian choral collaboration here classicaljourneyphonic.blogspot.co.uk At the end of July 2015, we visited Wolfenbüttel in Germany for a choir tour.

 The Choir has been led from August 2015 – August 2017 by Erika Wagstaff (after Alex West stood down to concentrate on his PhD).
-Our Organist, Nigel Browne is currently holding the fort with us.
-For further information see the Music Team page.
+Our Organist is Nigel Browne .
+Former Scholar Amy Down lead the Choir from November 2018 – Easter 2018.
 Director of Music Emeritus Neil Page who retired in Summer 2014 after 6 fruitful years, has returned from leading choirs in Sarasota, Florida, to direct us again.
 For further information see the Music Team page.

 Tuesdays 7.00 pm - 8.30 pm and on Sundays 10 am – 10.35 am before Sung Mass.